alessbell/aless.co/content/blog/2019/index.md

 ### The Bellisarios

-**Erica** and **Santino** were thrilled to have their 3 kids along for the ride in Rome this July, in addition to the 60-odd other kids they were legally responsible for.
+**Erica** and **Santino** were thrilled to have their three kids along for the ride in Rome this July, in addition to the sixty-odd other kids they were legally responsible for.

 ![Carla and Erica taking in the sights—and spritzes—at the Spanish Steps.](ericaCarl1.jpg)